 If you plan to be heading out to Beijing, China in the near future, chances are you’re going to want to have some sort of Beijing travel guide book with you.

-There are already plenty of China travel guide books and even some specific guides for Shanghai travel or travel to Hong Kong, but if you will be spending most of your time in and around Beijing it’s often better to grab something smaller, more compact and more detailed on Beijing city.
+There are already plenty of China travel guide books and even some specifically for Shanghai travel guides or travel to Hong Kong, but if you will be spending most of your time in and around Beijing it’s often better to grab something smaller, more compact and more detailed on Beijing city.

 Fortunately there are quite a few options available and each of them caters to a different type of traveler.
-Take a look at the list of Top 5 Beijing travel guide books below to help you determine which is best for your needs.
+Take a look at the list of the best Beijing travel guide books below to help you determine which is best for your needs.

 Lonely Planet Beijing Travel Guide